customerio/go-customerio/README.md

   set up triggers which are only sent to customers who have subscribed to a particular plan (e.g. "premium").

-You'll want to indentify your customers when they sign up for your app and any time their key information changes.
+You'll want to identify your customers when they sign up for your app and any time their key information changes.
 This keeps [Customer.io](http://customer.io) up to date with your customer information.

 ````go